-I use a baton with this knife for is splitting wood and making spindle blanks for the bow drill.
+I use a baton with this knife for splitting wood and making spindle blanks for the bow drill.
 I take a baton (A heavy piece of wood such as a throwing stick, or limb wood) to pound on top of the blade to control my splitting.

-You can reduce rust on both types of steel by keeping it dry and storing your knife in oily cloth.
-I use vegetable based oil because I use my knife to eat with.
+You can reduce rust on both types of steel by keeping it dry and oiling it often.
+And if you're storing your knife for a while wrap it in an oily cloth.
+I use vegetable-based oil because I use my knife to eat with.

 The newer model the SOG Bowie, has a black coating.
 My older model is bright stainless steel and not painted.
 The knife balance's well in my hand.